Science

 Storch, Cantieni, Hüther, Tschacher (2017).
 "Embodiment - Wechselwirkung von Körper und Psyche verstehen und nutzen"

-Neuroplasticity - The expansion/improvement of the brain in movement therapy and stimulation of human interaction
+Neuroplasticity - The expansion of the brain by movement therapy and stimulation of human interaction

-The areas that are most difficult to demonstrate and depict in the correlations are neuroplasticity and the expansion of synaptic connections.
-Especially since neurotango includes the effects of music, movement and non-verbal communication.
-Each individual area cannot be studied selectively from one another here and sorted by weight.
+In this case, the correlations of neuroplasticity and the expansion of synaptic connections is the most difficult area of scientific evidence.
+The inclusion of musical effects, movement effects and embodiment effects of Neurotango® makes it difficult to verify the different impacts on neuroplasticity.
+Each individual area cannot be examined selectively.
 Therefore, studies are available that have investigated the benefits and connection of neural enhancement with each area.
 All 3 areas (music, movement, communication), as well as rhythm, have positive effects on the neural network.

 Bernhardt, B.C., &Singer, T. (2012).
 The neural basis of empathy.
 Annual Review of Neuroscience